Renjo La Pass Gokyo Lake Trek with Helicopter Return

 The best time to do the Renjo La Pass Gokyo Lake Trek with Helicopter Return is during spring (March to May) and autumn (September to November).
 In spring, the weather is generally stable, the skies are clear, and the trails come alive with blooming rhododendrons.
 It’s a great time to enjoy comfortable temperatures and clear mountain views, especially around Gokyo Lakes.

-Autumn is another ideal season, known for its crystal-clear skies, dry weather, and excellent visibility.
+Autumn for Gokyo lakes is another ideal season, known for its crystal clear skies, dry weather, and excellent visibility.
 This is when the views from Renjo La Pass are at their best, with sharp, wide panoramas of the Himalayan peaks.
 Winter (December to February) is possible but much colder, with snow that can make crossing Renjo La Pass more difficult.
 Monsoon (June to August) is less recommended due to rain, cloudy skies, and limited visibility, although the landscapes are greener.

 During the Gokyo Lake Trek via Renjo La Pass with Helicopter Return, you stay in local teahouses along the trail.
 These are simple mountain lodges run by local families, offering a warm and welcoming place to rest after a long day of walking.
 Rooms are usually basic with twin beds, blankets, and shared bathrooms.
 As you go higher, facilities become more simple, but the hospitality remains genuine and comforting.